microsoft/live-share/docs/quickstart/share.md

 > **Note:** You may be asked by your desktop firewall software to allow the Live Share agent to open a port the first time you share.
 Accepting this is entirely optional but enables a secured "direct mode" to improve performance when the person you are working with is on the same network as you are.
 See [change the connection mode](../reference/connectivity.md#changing-the-connection-mode) for details.

-If you would prefer to lock down access or hide certain files or folders, a **.vsls.json** file can be added to your project with these settings.
-See [controlling file access and visibility](../reference/security.md#controlling-file access-and-visibility) for details.

 ### 6. Send someone the invite link

 Send the link over e-mail, Slack, Skype, etc. and when opened in a browser will allow them to join a collaboration session that shares contents of the folder, project, or solution you opened.
 However, given the level of access Live Share sessions can provide to guests, **be sure you only share with people you trust** and think through the implications of what you are sharing.

-> **Tip:** Want to understand the security implications of some of Live Share's features and how to better lock down access?
+> **Security Tip:** Want to understand the security implications of some of Live Share's features?
 Check out the [security](../reference/security.md) article.

 Note that the **person you invite does not need to sign up or be accepted into the preview** and will not receive any email updates by simply signing in.
 The web page for the invite link contains everything they need to know to download, install needed tools, and join the collaboration session.
 (However, they will not be able to _create_ their own collaboration sessions until they've been accepted in the preview.)